Eachine E33W quadcopter drone for first-time pilots

-The 0.3 camera comes with 3-pin connector and it is easily removable.
-Angle of the lens is slightly adjustable.
-The Wi-Fi camera weights about 8 g and there is no micro SD card required.
+The 0.3 camera comes with a 3-pin connector and it is easily removable.
+The angle of the lens is slightly adjustable.
+The Wi-Fi camera weighs about 8 g and there is no micro SD card required.
 The captured photos and videos are stored on the smartphone’s internal memory (under the “drone” folder).

 Two minutes of recorded video (640×480@15fps) occupies about 5MB.
 Yes, the resolution is even worse than 720P.

 Checking the box, I found out that there is a third version of this model that comes with 2MP camera and it is called “Eachine E33C”.

 5Test flight – Control range and flight autonomy

 At low-speed rate, the E33W is slow and can be easily taken by the slightest breeze.
 Switching to “high” speed, the aircraft becomes more agile and wind-resistant.

 The Wi-Fi FPV has serious latency so it can’t be used for full FPV flights (with VR headset).
 FPV range is also shorter than actual control rage.

 Under optimal conditions, BG says the Eachine E33W can stay airborne for up to 10 minutes but of course, real-world conditions aren’t always optimal.
 I got an average of 5-6 minutes of playtime.
 Removing the camera and propeller protectors you can probably earn extra 1-2 minutes.

 Without a doubt, Eachine E33W is not the best quad that you can find but for its price tag it does exactly what promises: decent flight time paired with basic WIFi FPV camera.